Skip to content

 Select Clause (select-clause)

-The select clause specifies the fields or expressions to be returned by the query, and is one of the most basic and important parts of a DQL query.
+The Select clause is used to specify the fields or expressions to be returned by the query, and is one of the most basic and important parts of a DQL query.

 Field Selection